 Income Tax Expense.
-Our income tax expense increased by 35.8% from RMB14.8 million in 2017 to RMB20.1 million in 2018.
-Our effective tax rate was negative 46.8% in 2018 as compared to positive 14.1% in 2017.
-The decrease in effective tax rate was mainly due to the increase in the valuation allowance for the tax operating loss recognized in 2018, and partially offset by the tax effect of the permanent differences deriving from tax-deductible expenses of the research and development expenses.
+Our income tax expense was RMB20.1 million in 2018 and RMB22.0 million in 2019.
+Our effective tax rate was negative 8.2% in 2019 as compared to negative 47.2% in 2018.
+The change in effective tax rate was mainly due to the increase in the valuation allowance for the tax effect of operating loss recognized in 2019, which was partially offset by the tax effect of the permanent differences deriving from tax-deductible expenses of the research and development expenses.

-Net Income/(loss) Attributable to Phoenix New Media Limited .
-As a result of the foregoing, net income attributable to our company was RMB37.5 million in 2017 and net loss attributable to our company was RMB63.2 million in 2018.
+Net Income/(loss) from Continuing Operations Attributable to Phoenix New Media Limited.
+As a result of the foregoing, net loss from continuing operations attributable to our company was RMB63.1 million in 2018 and net income from continuing operations attributable to our company was RMB664.2 million in 2019.